tboie/universal_mechanics/README.md

 ### Dark Matter

-True for all matter when a z-axis exists?
+True for all matter when layering exists?

 ### Standard Model